contentful/slash-developers/docs/android/tutorials/getting-started-with-contentful-and-android.md

 ~~~

 This will create a `CDAClient` which will be used for the communication with Contentful.
 The `Space` is
 a named entity you want to access.
 Both, the `Space` and the `Token` can be obtained through
-the Contentful UI.
+the Contentful web app.

 Next step is to actually do a request: